 According to Dr. Linehan, learning the skills to manage these feelings can change your life dramatically, making it possible for you to enjoy your relationships that have formerly been defined by conflict.
 DBT is more than a treatment; it is a tool that helps an individual learn skills to use their emotions and feelings in a way that is more productive and positive.

-DBT is a form of cognitive behavioral therapy (CBT), or psychotherapy, that teaches you to appreciate your emotions and feelings with acceptance.
+DBT is a form of cognitive-behavioral therapy (CBT), or psychotherapy, that teaches you to appreciate your emotions and feelings with acceptance.
 People with certain kinds of mental health issues may have hardship when encountering complex emotions or conflict in relationships.
 Through therapy, you can embrace the range of feelings and learn how to use them positively and productively.
 By using talk therapy, you learn how your emotions and feelings affect your behavior and the best way to cope with all the issues going on inside of you.

 A DBT session usually consists of several individual therapy sessions as well as group therapy and in some cases, couples or relationship therapy sessions.
 A therapist will help you learn the skills and tools to address the issues that are causing you to have emotional reactions.
 You will receive motivation and encouragement to use DBT skills in your day-to-day life, addressing any obstacles that may arise.
 Therapy sessions will teach you how to balance the opposing forces in your life and find ways to manage.
 The heart of DBT is learning how to accept what you cannot change.

-Because DBT is a form of CBT or talk therapy, many therapists are trained in this type of therapy.
+Because DBT is a form of CBT or talks therapy, many therapists are trained in this type of therapy.
 It is best to find someone who specializes in this field.
 One way to do this is by talking to your primary care physician.
 If you already have a therapist, you may ask them to refer you to someone who deals with DBT.
 Look for a therapist who has been certified and trained in DBT.

 The Linehan Board of Certification provides a public online tool to help identify providers who are trained in and offer DBT supported by evidence-based research.
 Those who are listed with the Linehan Board of Certification are vetted and proven to have the requisite skills and knowledge to deliver DBT and adhere to the model that was devised by Dr. Linehan and her colleagues.
 Dr. Linehan originally developed the dialectical philosophy in the 1990s to treat borderline personality disorder (BPD) and people who have a higher risk of suicidal tendencies or substance abuse.
 The most important aspects of her treatment plan include:

 When you are searching for a specific type of therapist, it can be difficult to find what you need by just talking to your doctor, though.
 The availability of DBT therapists in certain areas can be lacking while in others there seems to be an overabundance.
-Using an online mental health tool like BetterHelp can make things much easier on you and your prospective therapists.
+Using an online mental health tool like BetterHelp can make things much easier for you and your prospective therapists.
 Not only do they have a counselor directory, but they list them by areas of expertise as well as areas of the locality.
 Also, each counselor or therapist is listed with their licensing and experience so you know exactly who you would be talking to should you decide to contact them.
-BetterHelp has accredited and licensed professional counselors (LPC), clinical social workers (LCSW), licensed marriage and family therapists (MFT) and psychologists (Ph.D./PsyD) who all have either a master's or doctorate degrees in their field of expertise.
+BetterHelp has accredited and licensed professional counselors (LPC), clinical social workers (LCSW), licensed marriage and family therapists (MFT), and psychologists (Ph.D./PsyD) who all have either a master's or doctorate degrees in their field of expertise.
 Read below for some reviews of BetterHelp counselors, from people seeking DBT treatment.

 Maybe you have been struggling for years with emotional issues or overwhelming borderline personality disorder.
-You may struggle with fear of abandonment, chaotic relationships, identity issues, impulsive behavior, self-harming or suicidal behavior, drug addiction or misuse, anger issues or anxiety and stress disorders.
+You may struggle with fear of abandonment, chaotic relationships, identity issues, impulsive behavior, self-harming or suicidal behavior, drug addiction or misuse, anger issues or anxiety, and stress disorders.
 Whatever the cause of your concern, talking to a professional can help.
 Whether you need DBT, CBT, or any other type of counseling, you can find someone who can help by reaching out.
 Take the first step.